VictorLev/qcecomm-store/README.md

 **Responsive Design**: The website is designed to work on various devices, including desktops, tablets, and smartphones.

-**Admin Dashboard**:  A separate wedsite is made to manage settings, view relavent data and others functinalities.
+**Admin Dashboard**:  A separate wedsite is made to manage settings, view relavent data and others functionalities.

+**Languages: Supports three languages: English, French and Spanish

 ## :rocket:Getting Started
 To get started with the Quebecer E-Commerce Website, follow these steps: